kurianbenoy/kurianbenoy-website/_posts/2021-04-11-JavascriptPromises.md

 How do we access the value then ?

-Do you remember the MDN definition ?
 It allows you to associate handlers, the keywords here is handlers.
 Let's go back to our previous exemple, but let's get it to work for real this time.

 const preparingDishes = new Promise((resolve, reject) => {
   // See the code above